ESAI-CEU-UCH/kaggle-epilepsy/README.md

 - `DATA_PATH=DATA` indicates where the original data is.
 It will be organized in subfolders, one for each available subjects, and this subfolders will contain the corresponding MAT files.
-- `TMP_PATH=TMP` indicates the folder for intermediate results, as feature extraction and models trainig.
+- `TMP_PATH=TMP` indicates the folder for intermediate results (feature extraction).
+- `MODELS_PATH=MODELS` indicates the folder where models training and results are stored.
-- `SUBMISSIONS_PATH=SUBMISSIONS` indicates where the two selected submissions will be generated.
+- `SUBMISSIONS_PATH=SUBMISSIONS` indicates where test results will be generated.

 All other environment variables are computed depending in this three root paths.
 Note that all the system must be executed being in the root path of the git